rezan21/UFC-Prediction/README.md

 ---

 ### Introduction
-Aim is __Data-driven decision making (DDDM)__ approach towards discovering recurring patterns in the data to predict the outcome of a sporting event in the future.
+The aim is __Data-driven decision making (DDDM)__ approach towards discovering recurring patterns in the data to predict the outcome of a sporting event in the future.

 🥊 __The Ultimate Fighting Championship (UFC)__ is currently one of the fastest-growing sports in the world (Telegraph, 2017) and organises events weekly.

 ### Dataset
 The original dataset, `data.csv`, found on Kaggle, contains the list of all UFC fights from 1993 to 2019.
 Each row represents information on match details, two fighters (blue and red), and the winner.
-E.g: Demographics, body attributes, player current form , match details
+E.g: Demographics, body attributes, player current form, match details

 - __Dimensions: 5144 rows x 145 columns__
 - 9 categorical, 136 numerical features